-During one of our earlier supplier reviews, we obtained detailed information from one of our suppliers of licensed/ branded products including Disney, Ravensberg, Eurotrike, Schleich and Galt.
+During our due diligence process, we obtained detailed information about our licensed/ branded products including Disney, Ravensberg, Eurotrike, Schleich and Galt.
 Our investigations revealed that our supplier has a very good understanding of its product supply chain, is an AB SEDEX platform member, and that an Ethical Sourcing Policy (ESP) is provided to their suppliers (tier 2).

-Our modern slavery risks in relation to toys and sporting goods will be further investigated and addressed during our FY22 review of suppliers.
+Our modern slavery risks in relation to toys and sporting goods will be further investigated and addressed during our ongoing review of suppliers.